michal-flaska/valorant-trollbot/README.md

 ## Configuration

-Edit `config/config.ini` to set up the features.
+Edit `config.ini` to set up the features.
 Example:

 - Hex key codes can be found [here](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
 - All delays are in **milliseconds**.